uqlibrary/uqlibrary-reusable-components/README.md

 #### Instructions for UX Services staff

-- Make sure your branch is set to `ux-services`
+- Make sure your branch is set to `ux-services` (Using this branch means you can do your change at any time, without impacting other work which might be underway in master.
+Do, however, liaise with other UX Services staff who might be making other mega menu changes in this branch...)
 - Changes can be made either through the GitHub interface or you can use a client like [GitHub Client](https://desktop.github.com/).
 - Make your changes to this file: